Skip to the content.

 ================================================================================

-The delegate provides:
+The delegate sends:

-The agent server issues an agent token:
+The agent server responds with an agent token:

 ================================================================================